rockstorm101/jekyll-docker/README.md

 inside of `Gemfile`.
 If supplied, it will match the versions you have in `Gemfile.lock`.

-The defualt `Gemfile` is very minimal with only the gems required to run Jekyll's example blog.
+The default `Gemfile` is very minimal with only the gems required to run Jekyll's example blog.
 It is expected that you overwrite this `Gemfile` with your own in order to generate a docker image with all the gems needed for your project.